wavemotion-dave/A8DS/readme.md

 The emulator has the built-in Altirra BASIC 1.55 which is a drop-in replacement for the Atari Basic Rev C (only more full-featured).
-Normally you can leave this disabled but a few games require the BASIC cart be present and you can toggle this with the START button when you load a game.
+Normally you can leave this disabled but a few games require the BASIC cart to be present and you can toggle this with the START button when you load a game.
 If you try to load a game and it crashes, most likely you need to have BASIC enabled.
 Most games don't want it enabled so that's the default.
 If you want to play around with BASIC, enable the BASIC cart and pick a DOS disk of some kind to get drive support and you can have fun writing programs.
 Be aware